 - The square footage covered by fixed or floating structures, including docks, platforms, boat shelters, and associated structures, excluding access piers, shall not exceed a total of 2,000 square feet. - A limit of five (5) boat berthing areas, including berthing for personal watercraft, can be authorized under this permit. - Covered boat shelters and hoists shall be open-sided and limited to a 25-foot height above mean high water (MHW) or ordinary high water (OHW) with a length not to exceed fifty (50) feet.
-Boat shelters and/or hoists shall not be constructed over wetlands or submerged vegetation. - Enclosed storage areas shall not exceed 100 square feet in total. - Platforms, boat berths, etc. shall not be constructed over wetlands, shellfish beds, or submerged grasses. - The addition of a roof or covering structure is limited to a 25-foot height above MHW or OHW on an existing open-deck pier that does not require the installation of additional pilings is authorized by this permit.
+Boat shelters and/or hoists shall not be constructed over wetlands or submerged vegetation. - Enclosed storage areas shall not exceed 100 square feet in total. - Platforms, boat berths, etc. shall not be constructed over wetlands, shellfish beds, or submerged grasses. - The addition of a roof or covering structure is limited to a 25-foot height above MHW or OHW. - The addition of a single-story roof, covering structure, or boat hoist on an existing open-deck or boat slip does not require a pre-construction notification prior to commencing the activity, provided the work does not require installation of additional in-water pilings, increase the number of boat slips, or exceed the general footprint of the existing structures.
+All other conditions of this permit apply to the activity.

-Waterward Construction Limits: The finished structures shall not pose a hazard to navigation or extend more than 25 percent of the distance across the waterbody, as measured from the MHW or OHW line.
+Waterward Construction Limits: The finished structures shall not pose a hazard to navigation or extend more than 25 percent of the distance across the waterbody, as measured from the MHW or OHW line, or from the waterward limits of emergent vegetation.
 Structures may be constructed at a location sufficient to obtain navigable depth, but no more than 1,000 feet from the MHW or OHW line, and must be consistent with surrounding, nearby structures.